ArturPodchayev/ArturPodchayev/README.md

 ---

 ## 🚀 About
-HI!
+I’m a full-stack developer focused on building practical systems rather than tutorials.
-I’m a **full-stack developer** focused on building **practical systems**, not tutorials I work with **automation, backend logic, AI tools, and experimental projects**, turning ideas into working MVPs fast
+I work with backend logic, automation, and AI-powered tools, turning ideas into working MVPs quickly

 ---